 An atrazine PA restricts the ability to use a pesticide that contains the active ingredient atrazine within the designated boundaries.
 There are currently 101 atrazine PAs covering approximately 1.2 million acres within the state, of which about 247,000 acres are planted in corn (2022 data).
-PAs are established once a groundwater sample collected from a drinking water well is found to contain greater than 3.0 ppb atrazine plus metabolites, and a subsequent investigation reveals that nearby agricultural practices (non-point source) contributed to the atrazine exceedance.
+PAs are established once a groundwater sample collected from a residential/private drinking water well is found to contain greater than 3.0 ppb atrazine plus metabolites, and a subsequent investigation reveals that nearby agricultural practices (non-point source) contributed to the atrazine exceedance.
+This would not include atrazine contamination associated with a point source (spills or bulk release).

 DATCP ACM Environmental Enforcement Specialists (EES) have performed annual atrazine illegal-use inspections since 2008.
 An inspection is performed on a field in agricultural production to verify compliance with Wis.
 Admin.
 Code, ch.
 ATCP 30.37, which states that "...no person may apply atrazine in a prohibition area identified under s.
 ATCP 30.37...".
-The goal for 2022 was to perform at least one atrazine illegal-use inspection for each EES territory with a PA (13 total, one EES territory does not contain any PAs).
-Typically, inspections are performed during the growing season, before July 31, and on an existing field planted with corn.
+The goal for 2024 was to perform at least one atrazine illegal-use inspection for each EES territory with a PA (13 total; one EES territory does not contain any PAs).
+Inspections are performed during the atrazine application season, between April 1 and July 31, and on an existing field planted with corn.

-&lt;sup>1 Wisconsin Department of Agriculture, Trade and Consumer Protection, April 2017.
+&lt;sup>1 Wisconsin Department of Agriculture, Trade and Consumer Protection, March 2024.
 Wisconsin Groundwater Quality.
-ARM-PUB-264 (rev. 03/17)
+ARM-PUB-465

 &lt;sup>2 United States Department of Agriculture National Agriculture Statistics Service.
-CropScape - Cropland Data Layer, 2020 Data. nassgeodata.gmu.edu/CropScape
+CropScape - Cropland Data Layer, 2022 Data. nassgeodata.gmu.edu/CropScape